adammurdoch/docmatic/README.md

 What is it?
 ===========
 Docmatic is a JVM based toolkit for generating documentation.
+It accepts as input any combination of Markdown or DocBook, and generates HTML 4 or PDF output.

 Why?
 ----